Food loss and waste: Methodology

 The 2019 FAO report stated: "Food loss and waste has typically been measured in physical terms using tonnes as reporting units.
 This measurement fails to account for the economic value of different commodities and can risk attributing a higher weight to low-value products just because they are heavier.
 [This] report acknowledges this by adopting a measure that accounts for the economic value of produce."

 Hall et al. (2009) calculated food waste in the United States in terms of energy value "by comparing the US food supply data with the calculated food consumed by the US population."
 The result was that food waste among American consumers increased from "about 30% of the available food supply in 1974 to almost 40% in recent years" (the early 2000s), or about 900 kcal per person per day (1974) to about 1400 kcal per person per day (2003).
 A 2012 Natural Resources Defense Council report interpreted this to mean that Americans threw away up to 40% of food that was safe to eat.
-Buzby & Hyman (2012) estimated both the total weight (in kg and lbs) and monetary value (in USD) of food loss in the United States, concluding that 'the annual value of food loss is almost 10% of the average amount spent on food per consumer in 2008'.
+Buzby & Hyman (2012) estimated both the total weight (in kg and lbs) and monetary value (in USD) of food loss in the United States, concluding that "the annual value of food loss is almost 10% of the average amount spent on food per consumer in 2008".

+Net Animal Losses

+Net animal losses are the difference between the calories in human-edible crops fed to animals and the calories returned in meat, dairy and fish.
+These losses are higher than all conventional food losses combined.
+This is because livestock eat more human-edible food than their products provide.
+Research estimated that if the US would eat all human-edible food instead of feeding it to animals in order to eat their meat, dairy and eggs, it would free up enough food for an additional 350 million people.
+At a global level livestock is fed an average of 1738 kcal/person/day of human-edible food, and just 594 kcal/p/d of animal products return to the human food supply, a net loss of 66%.